Last updated: June 05, 2026

 Month 2+: Agent Mode for multi-step tasks

-Capstone: Custom instructions, agent skills, MCP integrations (see courses/capstone.md)
+Capstone: Custom instructions, agent skills, MCP integrations (see courses/practicum.md)

 Faculty note: Copilot is a tool, not a shortcut.
 All courses include AI attribution requirements — students must document what AI tools they used, what prompts they gave, and how they validated outputs.
 See design/assessment_strategy.md.